 If you are interested in exploring clinical experiences in physical medicine and rehabilitation with AMO, click here!

-Currently, there are 91 physical medicine residency programs.
-Of the 91 programs, 21 deal with brain injuries, 1 with neuromuscular issues, 21 with spinal cord injuries, 20 with pediatric rehabilitation, and 19 with sports medicine.
+Currently, there are 91 physical medicine and rehabilitation residency programs within the U.S. Of the 91 programs, 21 focus on treating brain injuries, 1 focuses on neuromuscular issues, 21 with spinal cord injuries, 20 with pediatric rehabilitation, and 19 with sports medicine.
 Between 2018 and 2019, 1,395 individuals were accepted into residency positions within this specialty, 150 of which identified as IMGs.

-For more information on data concerning 2018-2019 residency statistics, visit the ACGME’s website here.
+For more information on data concerning 2018-2019 residency statistics in this specialty and others, visit the ACGME’s website here.

 Practicing as a Physician